forrestjgq/lsp/thread/pwpt/pthread7.md

 }
 ```

-Part 7 shows rwl\_writelock.
-This function is much like rwl\_readlock, except for the predicate condition on the condition variable wait.
+Part 7 shows **rwl\_writelock**.
+This function is much like **rwl\_readlock**, except for the predicate condition on the condition variable wait.
 In part 1, I explained that, to convert from "preferred read" to "preferred write," a potential reader would have to wait until there were no active or waiting writers, whereas currently it waits only for active writers.
 The predicate in rwlwritelock is the converse of that condition.
 Because we support "preferred read," in theory, we must wait here if there are any active or waiting readers.
 In fact, it is a bit simpler, because if there are any active readers, there cannot be any waiting readers-the whole point of a read/write lock is that multiple threads can have read access at the same time.
 On the other hand, we do have to wait if there are any active writers, because we allow only one writer at a time.

 Unlike ractive, which is a counter, wactive is treated as a boolean.
 Or is it a counter?
 There's really no semantic difference, since the value of 1 can be considered a boolean true or a count of 1-there can be only one active writer at any time.